Mantra: History

-According to Indologist Frits Staal, during the early Vedic period, Vedic poets became fascinated by the inspirational power of poems, metered verses, and music.
+During the early Vedic period, Vedic poets became fascinated by the inspirational power of poems, metered verses, and music.
 They referred to them with the root dhi-, which evolved into the dhyana (meditation) of Hinduism, and the language used to start and assist this process manifested as a mantra.
 By the middle vedic period (1000 BC to 500 BC), mantras were derived from all vedic compositions.
 They included ṛc (verses from Rigveda for example), sāman (musical chants from the Sāmaveda for example), yajus (a muttered formula from the yajurveda for example), and nigada (a loudly spoken yajus).
 During the Hindu Epics period and after, mantras multiplied in many ways and diversified to meet the needs and passions of various schools of Hinduism.
 In the Linga Purana, Mantra is listed as one of the 1,008 names of Lord Shiva.

 Numerous ancient mantras are found in the Saṃhitā portion of the Vedas.
 The Saṃhitās are the most ancient layer of the Vedas, and contain numerous mantras, hymns, prayers, and litanies.
 The Rigveda Samhita contains about 10552 Mantras, classified into ten books called Mandalas.
 A Sukta is a group of Mantras.
 Mantras come in many forms, including ṛc (verses from the Rigveda for example) and sāman (musical chants from the Sāmaveda for example).

-According to Hindu tradition, the Vedas are sacred scriptures which were revealed (and not composed) by the seers (Rishis).
+In Hindu tradition, Vedas are sacred scriptures which were revealed (and not composed) by the seers (Rishis).
 According to the ancient commentator and linguist, Yaska, these ancient sacred revelations were then passed down through an oral tradition and are considered to be the foundation for the Hindu tradition.

 Mantras took a center stage in Tantric traditions, which made extensive ritual and meditative use of mantras, and posited that each mantra is a deity in sonic form.